Michael-128/qBitControl/README.md

 ## TODO
-- Viewing and managing torrents' files.
 - Banning peers.
-- Viewing and managing trackers.
+- Managing trackers.
 - RSS support.
-- Ability to change qBittorrents settings.
+- qBittorrent settings.
-- Editing torrents' information and limits
+- Edit torrents' information and limits
 - Open in qBitControl suggestion when clicking on a magnet link